-AP source: Yankees reach deal with get Taillon from Pirates
+Yankees get Jameson Taillon from Pirates for 4 prospects

-NEW YORK (AP) — The Yankees made the second addition to their starting rotation of the offseason, agreeing to acquire right-hander Jameson Taillon from the Pittsburgh Pirates for four prospects, a person familiar with the trade talks told The Associated Press.
+NEW YORK (AP) — The Yankees made a second offseason addition to their starting rotation, acquiring right-hander Jameson Taillon from the Pittsburgh Pirates on Sunday for four prospects.

-The person spoke to the AP on condition of anonymity Sunday because the agreement was subject to approval of medical records of the involved players by the teams.
+Pittsburgh received right-handers Roansy Contreras and Miguel Yajure, infielder Maikol Escotto and outfielder Canaan Smith.

-Taillon, a 29-year-old right-hander, would join a rotation headed by his former Pirates teammate Gerrit Cole.
+Taillon, 29, would join a rotation headed by his former Pirates teammate Gerrit Cole.
 It also is projected to include Deivi García, Jordan Montgomery and Corey Kluber, who has a pending $11 million, one-year contract subject to a successful physical.
 In addition, Luis Severino is expected to return from Tommy John surgery last Feb.
 27 and Domingo Germán is expected back from a domestic violence suspension that caused him to miss last season.

+“Bittersweet day for me over here!”
+Taillon wrote on Twitter.
+“Trying to process everything — have SO much to say to the city of Pittsburgh and my teammates.
+Also have SO much to say about this incredible opportunity and to the city/fans in New York.”

 This deal makes it less likely the Yankees will re-sign Masahiro Tanaka, who became a free agent.
 New York lost two other starters to free agency, J.A.
 Happ, who signed with Minnesota, and James Paxton, who remains unsigned.